 We enforce sender verification on our relay server.
 In short it means the sender should be an existing e-mailaddress.
 The long version is that under some circumstances even an existing e-mail address could fail the verification.

-Let’s say in our example mail is sent from email@example.com
+Let's say in our example mail is sent from firstname.lastname@example.org and we want to check the existence of the address email@example.com.

-How is verification done
+How is sender verification done

 Step 1) Lookup MX records of ws1.snel.com, if found, use that server to verify, else use the IP address of the server sending the e-mail to verify